scoconno/scoconno.github.io/Teaching/Intro/6/Essay.md

 ##Prompt

 Flex your imagination.
-Imagine you are a disembodied soul, a soul that has yet to live a mortal life.
-You know nothing about life.
-You know little about anything The only thing you are aware of are two angels somewhere nearby.
+You are a disembodied soul that has yet to see this world.
+You know nothing about life or the life you may live.
+You know nothing about what talents you might be born with, whether you will be able or disabled, advantaged or disadvantaged.
+The only thing you are aware of are two angels somewhere nearby.
 You have a choice to make.
-You can choose a body, to be born, life a life and die.
-Or you can choose to fade away, into the peaceful nothingness from which you emerged.
+You can choose a body, to be born, live a life and die.
+Or you can choose to fade away into the peaceful nothingness from which you emerged.
 The angels disagree about what you should do.
-One tries to convince you that life is meaningless, that you are, in fact, better off being nothing at all than a being who is born, lives a while, and dies.
+One tries to convince you that life is meaningless, that you are better off being nothing at all than a being who is born, lives a while, and dies.
 The other disagrees.
 You should choose life, they claim.
-For it is, they say, something full of meaning and purpose, something which is better than  being dead.
+For it is, they say, something full of meaning and purpose.

 Write a dialogue between you and these two angels.
 In the mouth of the first angel, explain Tolstoy's initial argument that life is meaningless.
-In the mouth of second, explain Tolstoy's subsequent conversion and argument that life is meaningful.
+In the mouth of the second, explain Tolstoy's subsequent conversion and argument that life is meaningful.
 Finally, in your own words, choose between life and nothing and explain your choice to the angels.
 Tell them why you found one argument convincing, the other not.

 ## Further Instruction

++ This essay covers material contained in ch.8.1---8.3 and Handout 6.
-Note that this is a dialog.
++ Note that this is a dialog.
 Imagine the way dialogs go.
 There is some back and forth.
 There is humor.
 There are jibes.
-There are serious moments and light moment.
+There are serious moments and light moments.
 Your submission should be written accordingly.

-You should give names to the angels and clearly indicate who is speaking.
+Give your characters names.
+See any play for some ideas on format.
++ Allow your characters to question each other, rebut each other, etc.
++ In explaining the argument that life is meaningless, make sure that the angel uses Tolstoy's fable of the cave.
++ In explaining his subsequent claim that life is meaningful, be as specific as you can in explaining *what* that meaning consists in.
++ In order to explain why